Online blackmail

 What is online blackmail?

-Online blackmail is when someone threatens to share private information, images or videos of a person unless something is done for them.
+Online blackmail is when an offender threatens to share private information, images or videos of a person unless something is done for them in return.

-Young people sometimes send nude pictures or videos to flirt, or have fun with people they like online.
-Often, they believe that they won’t be shared any further and, most of the time, images and videos do stay private.
+Young people sometimes send nude images or videos to flirt or have fun with people they like online.
+Often, they believe that they won’t be shared any further and most of the time images and videos do stay private.

 Unfortunately, there are some people online who may try to trick or pressure young people into sending nude images or videos of themselves.
-This can happen through their favourite social media app, website or platform.
+This can happen through any social media app, website or platform.
+Some offenders may produce digitally manipulated or AI-generated nude or semi-nude images or videos to carry out the blackmail.

-Once an offender has a nude image or a video, they will threaten to share it publicly, unless the young person meets a demand, like sending them money (financial ‘sextortion’) or more nude images.
-Often, these people won’t carry out the threat, but sometimes they do.
+Once an offender has a nude image or a video, they will threaten to share it unless the young person meets a demand, such as sending more nude content or meeting a financial demand, known as financially motivated sexual extortion.

 It’s important to remember that a child is never to blame if they have been blackmailed online; the reality is that it could happen to anyone.